Kinetic Theory of Gas

 1. What do you Understand by Three Main Components of the Kinetic Theory Of Gases?

 The Kinetic Theory of Gases actually makes an attempt to explain the complete properties of gases.
-These properties are based on pressure, volume, temperature, etc of the gases, and these are calculated by considering the molecular composition of the gas as well as the motion of the gases.
+These properties are based on the pressure, volume, temperature, etc of the gases, and these are calculated by considering the molecular composition of the gas as well as the motion of the gases.
 The kinetic theory is also known by the name of collision theory or kinetic-molecular theory.
 The three main components of the kinetic theory of gases are:

 The molecules move in a linear as well as constant motion;